K3 surfaces with involution, equivariant analytic torsion, and automorphic forms on the moduli space IV: the structure of invariant: The locus of vanishing theta-null: the case

 the reduced thetanull divisor in ${\frak M}_{g}$.
 It is well-known that ${\frak M}_{g}'\subset{\frak M}_{g}$ is the locus of curves $C$ having an effective even theta characteristic, namely an effective line bundle $L$ with $L^{\otimes2}\simeq K_C$ and $h^0(L)$ even.

 In the present section we treat the moduli spaces in the following two series: \begin{itemize} \item $k=0$, $\delta=1$, $3\leq g\leq 10$, \item $k=1$, $6\leq g\leq 9$. \end{itemize} Notice that in the second series we have $\delta=0$ only when $g=6$.
-We shall prove the following.
+We will prove the following.

 \begin{theorem} If $3\leq g\leq10$ and $(k,\delta)=(0,1)$, the Heegner divisor $\overline{\mathcal H}_{\Lambda}$ is irreducible and the following set-theoretic equality of (reduced) divisors of $\mathcal{M}_{\Lambda}^0$ holds: